Six Steps to Digital Selling Success

 Is Digital Selling Right For You?
 And how much?

 The people who are doing much of the shouting don’t seem to ask this question often, but it’s key.
-I was really pleased to see Greg Alexander of Sales Benchmark Index weigh in a few years ago with this post about the applicability of social selling by industry or vertical.
+I was really pleased to see Greg Alexander, formerly of Sales Benchmark Index, weigh in a few years ago (2014) with this post about the applicability of social selling by industry or vertical.
+While more and more business people participate in social media today than ever before, it’s still not adopted by all.
+Many C-suite leaders, who are often the target audience for B2B sellers, do not actively participate, so I still find Greg’s advice applicable today.
 The first two sentences lay it out clearly:

 “The potential impact of Social Selling varies greatly by industry.
 Social Selling will be highly disruptive to some industries.
 Not so much to others.”

 In short, fish where the fish are.
 If your buyers or those who can connect you to them are not using social media, or if social media efforts will not influence your buyers, your time is best spent elsewhere.
 If you’re selling into a market that has been disrupted by the social revolution, if you’re not maximizing these digital channels, you will eventually be left behind.
 As with most things, context and nuance matter.
 Make a purposeful decision about how much to engage in “social selling,” and when.
 Check out Greg’s post for some guidance.
 And see these other posts about sales nuance, because it matters a lot: Sales Nuance and more Sales Nuance.

 For the remainder of this post, let’s assume your buyers are engaged in social media… on LinkedIn and possibly Twitter, Google+, SlideShare, Quora, Pinterest, Instagram, Facebook, SnapChat, etc…. and that selling through digital channels makes sense for you.

 There are three principles I can offer that will get you on the right track: